Edible Marshmallow Fluff Slime (No-Cook Recipe!)

 • Add cornstarch and icing sugar to a medium bowl and stir them with a spoon.

 • Spoon some marshmallow fluff into the bowl containing the dry ingredients.
-If you'd like the slime to be coloured, add a few drops of food colouring.
+If you'd like the slime to be colored, add a few drops of food coloring.

 • Gently stir the ingredients together with a spoon.
 Once you've gotten as far as you can get with the spoon, use your hands to continue mixing the ingredients.
 You can add a bit of coconut oil to your fingers before you start to help the slime stick less.